Day 70 - Yellowstone living up to the hype (32.3 miles)

 Got to the highway around 9:20am think I would make it for breakfast, figured it would be an easy hitch.
 After 25 minutes and 100 cars pass by me someone finally picked me up to take me the 7 miles to Grant Village.

 I walked into the restaurant right at 10am thinking I just missed breakfast.
-The lady said they have a 5 minute grace period and was able to under biscuit & gravy to go.
+The lady said they have a 5 minute grace period and was able to order biscuit & gravy to go.

 I then walked next door to the ranger station to settle up my permit.
 The ranger there, Ethan, was very helpful.
 He did ask if I hitched in and I said yes as didn’t want to get in trouble for hiking in without a permit.
 He let me use his phone to call the mainline as his computer isn’t hooked up to the permit database, found that kind of odd.
 Got my permit set.
 Then Ethan offered for me to go over to his apartment to take a shower since I had mentioned I wanted to take one but I knew the public showers were closed this year because of covid.
 I was thrilled as I didn’t think I would get to take a shower for a few more days and I really needed one.
 I’m pretty sure he would have let me crash at his place if I wanted to.